AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **getPaymentForm**(`parameters`): `Promise`<[`paymentForm`](../modules/index.types.default.md#paymentform-1)\>

 Returns an invoice payment form.
-This method must be called when the user presses inlineKeyboardButtonBuy
+This method must be called when the user presses inline button of the type inlineKeyboardButtonTypeBuy

 #### Parameters